paulcpk/frontend-framework-comparison/README.md

 ## Thoughts

 ### Nuxt.js

 Implementation was quick and easy.
 Everything that I needed (and more) was there and easy to find.
 Very mature project.

+UPDATE: still some issues with the statically rendered HTML, doesn't survive a refresh.
+Needs more investigation.

 Time to implement: ~ 1h